Kevin Boyle (historian): Research

 Boyle's research covers 20th century American history.
 He studies the intersection of class, race, and politics.

 Boyle has written on politics and the American labor movement.
 His most notable work in this regard is his 1995 book, The UAW and the Heyday of American Liberalism, 1945-1968.

-Kevin Boyle's exhaustively researched and lucidly written study of post-World War II labor liberalism is a major contribution to labor and political history.
-Highlighting the social democratic perspective of UAW president Walter Reuther, it challenges the prevailing view among labor historians that the ouster of pro-Soviet unions from the CIO in 1949 and 1950 sent organized labor into an irremediable tailspin. ... he insists that into the 1960s the Reuther-led Auto Workers remained a vigorous and principled advocate of structural change in the political economy.
-Indeed, Boyle sees the mid-1960s rather than the immediate postwar years as the period of social democracy's greatest promise and accomplishment.
-The book also describes and analyzes the impact of the Vietnam War on the United Automobile Workers.
-Boyle concludes that the union was not nearly as hawkish as most observers have concluded, and that fierce fights were waged within the AFL-CIO over support for the war.

 Boyle has written more extensively on racial issues in the United States.
 In 2004, his Arc of Justice: A Saga of Race, Civil Rights, and Murder in the Jazz Age won the National Book Award for non-fiction.
 The book subsequently won a host of other honors, including being a finalist for the Pulitzer Prize and the National Book Critics Circle Award.
 The work also was named a New York Times notable book for 2004 and a State of Michigan notable book for 2005.

 In 2021, Boyle released the book The Shattering: America in the 1960s, a historical account of the Vietnam War, the civil rights movement and the sexual revolution, told through the lens of differing historical figures (both major figures and lesser known individuals) as well as everyday Americans.